 ENV 101: Introduction to Environmental Sciences (3 credits)

-This course provides a fundamental knowledge on food, its economics and environmental sustainability focusing on food values chains, production, and domestic and international marketing.
-This entails description of primary agricultural resources and inputs (including key environmental concerns related with these inputs), production technologies, post-harvest handling, logistics, marketing and state regulations and interventions.
-The course will also discuss government policies on food security, safety, trade, and environmental resilience and sustainability.
-Students will also learn developments in food industry such as genetically modified food, organic agriculture, fair trade, and reduction of food loss.
-Students will have to participate in one field visit to a food-production facility, which will most likely be organized on a weekend.
+This course provides fundamental knowledge of food systems, including their economics and environmental sustainability aspects.
+This entails the description of primary agricultural resources and inputs, production technologies, post-harvest handling, and food waste, logistics, and marketing.
+Students will also learn developments in the food industry such as genetically modified organisms, organic agriculture, fair trade, and reduction of food loss.
 Three hours of instructor-led class time per week.

 ENV 170: Chemistry in Everyday Life (3 credits)